ArchBTW-LuddyHackathonTeam/LuddyHackathonFA24/README.md

         $ npm run dev

 Your server should now be up, the api is accesable via port 3000, and the web app is accessable via port 5173

+# Configuration

+## Server Address

+By defailt, the server will only be accessible from `localhost`, to change this, you may set the `FRONTEND_ORIGIN` environment variable.

+Example .env:

+        FRONTEND_ORIGIN=your-sub-domain.your-domain.com